-\textbf{Case 2: $\mathbf{s_n = n-3}$.} Let $b_1,b_2$ be the two vertices beating $n$ such that $b_1\rightarrow b_2$.
+\textbf{Case 2: $\mathbf{s_n = n-3}$.} Let $b_1,b_2$ be the two vertices dominating $n$ such that $b_1\rightarrow b_2$.
 The tree in Fig.~\ref{fig:searchtree} pictures our case distinction.
 Its leaves correspond to six different cases, numbered (1)--(6), for membership or non-membership of $n$, $b_1$ and $b_2$ in some maximal transitive vertex set $W$ of $T$.
-The cases corresponding to leafs (2) and (4) will be considered later.
+The cases corresponding to leaves (2) and (4) will be considered later.
 Let us now bound the number of possible $W$ for the other cases (1), (3), (5) and (6).\\